caitlinch/treelikeness/README.md

     * SplitsTree v4 (https://uni-tuebingen.de/fakultaeten/mathematisch-naturwissenschaftliche-fakultaet/fachbereiche/informatik/lehrstuehle/algorithms-in-bioinformatics/software/splitstree/)
 3. Prepare scripts
     * Create an output folder (to store alignments and other files that are created during the simulations) and a results folder (to store the test statistic and statistical test results and the plots)
     * Open scripts numbered 1-4 in the `code` folder.
-In each file, go to Step 2 and update the file paths for your own machine
+Open each file, go to `Step 2` and update the file paths for your own machine
 4. Run Part 1
     * Determine how many cores to use and set `num_cores`. `num_cores = 1` means the script will run entirely sequentially.
 Edit this variable to increae the number of cores and therefore the number of simultaneous analyses
     * By default, the number of parametric bootstrap replicates performed is 199.
 To change this, edit the `num_reps` variable